vmware-tanzu-labs/educates-training-platform/docs/getting-started/sample-workshop.rst

     NAME                         URL                                      USERNAME   PASSWORD
     lab-k8s-fundamentals-user1   http://lab-k8s-fundamentals-user1.test   eduk8s     Djiuz9Tc0M7LaIsV

-Only one workshop instance was created in this case, but more could be created by setting the ``session.capacity`` field of the ``TrainingRoom`` custom resource before it was created.
+Only one workshop instance was created in this case, but more could be created by setting the ``portal.capacity`` field of the ``TrainingPortal`` custom resource before it was created.
+You could also have deployed more than one workshop at the same time by adding the names of other workshops to ``workshops``.

 At this point in time, in the case of a multi user workshop, a user would need to access the particular workshop instance they were told to use, using the URL and login credentials shown.